 Nimb

-By far my favorite hotel in Copenhagen, Nimb garners my adoration for its whimsy and metaphorical treasure trove of glittery abundance.
-I’ve likened it to a cabinet of curiosities before, and whether it’s the original, Moorish-style facade (circa 1909) or sleekly Danish modern elements added in its recent redo and expansion, this hotel, set on the edge of Tivoli Gardens, brings joy.
-Intimate, fancy, exclusive, with just 38 rooms, it has a rooftop pool, and downstairs spa, princess-worthy bathrooms (Its fixtures were originally designed for Copenhagen’s Christiansborg Palace.), terraces that overlook the park and top-notch service.
-Don’t miss a Hans Christian Andersen, fairytale-themed cocktail at Bar Nimb.
+By far a favorite hotel in Copenhagen, Nimb earns high marks for its whimsy and metaphorical treasure trove of glittery abundance.
+Whether it’s the original Moorish-style facade (circa 1909) or sleekly Danish modern elements added in its recent redo and expansion, this hotel, set on the edge of Tivoli Gardens, brings joy.
+Intimate, fancy, and exclusive with just 38 rooms, it has a rooftop pool, a downstairs spa, princess-worthy bathrooms (Its fixtures were originally designed for Copenhagen’s Christiansborg Palace), terraces that overlook the park, and top-notch service.
+Don’t miss a Hans Christian Andersen fairytale-themed cocktail at Bar Nimb.

 Villa Copenhagen